-Problems and (some) hope: -omics data is ultra high-dimensional and very noisy - but only sparsely filled with information: Biological -omics data (e.g. proteomics or genomics data) is typically very large (millions of dimensions), which increases the complexity of algorithms for analyzing the parameter space significantly or makes them even infeasible.
+Problems and (some) hope: Most of the data coming from available bio-medical data sources, such as images or proteomics data, is ultra high-dimensional and very noisy.
 At the same time, this data exhibits a very particular structure, in the sense that it is highly sparse.
-Thus the information content of this data is much lower than its actual dimension seems to suggest, which is the requirement for any dimension reduction with small loss of information.
+Thus the information content of this data is much lower than its actual dimension seems to suggest, which is the requirement for any following step in this project: the dimension reduction of the data with as little loss of information as possible.

 The prospective participant should: